-On the one hand, you have Wusthof, the well-established German knife maker who has been in business for over 200 years and is widely considered one of the best kitchen knife brands.
+Wusthof is a well-established German knife maker that has been in business for over 200 years.
+It’s widely considered one of the best kitchen knife brands.

-Should you pick the proven brand and buy a set of Wusthof knives?
+Should you pick the proven brand and buy Wusthof knives?
 Or is Cangshan, the award-winning newcomer, a better choice?